 If you are accused of internet auction fraud, you may also face accusations involving other related internet fraud crimes as well; the penalties you may face are severe.
 Consult a lawyer in order to find out what you can do to avoid a conviction and these penalties.

 At Okabe & Haushalter, we are experienced in dealing with internet crime charges, including those involving internet auction fraud.
-Our criminal defense lawyers and attorneys understand how to thoroughly evaluate an internet fraud charge in order to determine how we can build a strong defense strategy in our client’s favor.
+Our white collar crime defense lawyers understand how to thoroughly evaluate an internet fraud charge in order to determine how we can build a strong defense strategy in our client’s favor.
 No two charges are the same, and thus we create tailor-made plans of defense to provide our clients with the best opportunity at a successful outcome.

 Internet auction fraud may include any one or more of a number of actions, all of which are meant to defraud a buyer or seller in an internet auction.
 Some actions commonly associated with internet auction fraud include the following: